LHS 475 b

-LHS 475 b is a terrestrial planet orbiting the star LHS 475 which is about 40.7 light years away, in the constellation of Octans.
+LHS 475 b is a terrestrial exoplanet orbiting the star LHS 475 which is about 40.7 light years away, in the constellation of Octans.
 It was the first extrasolar planet to be confirmed by the James Webb Space Telescope.
 It completes an orbit every 2 days and is 99% the diameter of Earth.
 It is also one of the most similar-to-Earth exoplanets discovered, in terms of radius.

 Physical characteristics

 LHS 475 b has a radius equivalent to 99% of the Earth's radius and a mass equivalent to 91.4% of the Earth's mass.
 It completes an orbit around its star in about 2 days and is most likely tidally locked.

 Atmosphere

 It is not yet known whether LHS 475 b has an atmosphere.
 It is possible that, in fact, it does not, but there are some atmospheric compositions that have not been ruled out, such as an atmosphere made up of 100% carbon dioxide, which is difficult to detect.
 As it is very hot, with a temperature of 313 Celsius, if clouds are detected on its surface, this could suggest that LHS 475 b is similar to Venus, which has an atmosphere made up of carbon dioxide surrounded by thick clouds.